Linkurious: Pandora Papers

 In 2021, the ICIJ leveraged the capabilities of Linkurious and Neo4j once more to analyse the data from the Pandora Papers.
 The leak involved 14 different offshore services firms and 11.9 million records, amounting to 2.94 terabytes.
 The network visualisations were able to help organise and explain the data.

 Justice for Myanmar

 The campaign group Justice for Myanmar used the software to map the financial connections of the Myanmar military and publish the "Cartel Finance Map".

 Obsalytics

 The non-profit organization Obsalytics combined Linkurious and open data to understand the main power structures and financial flows in Syria.

+The Sentry

+The Sentry, a US-based investigative and policy organization that seeks to disable multinational predatory networks that benefit from violent conflict, repression, and kleptocracy, uses Linkurious combined with Neo4j graph database to leverage over 150 million pieces of data for their investigations.

+Media4change

+The "Karštos pėdos" tool developed by the international movement Media4change provides transparency around the connections between politicians and public figures and public-sector funding to journalists and to the general public.
+The organization used Linkurious technology to demonstrate how national and EU funds are used in Lithuania.